RFID Solution Designed for the Tire Industry

 the tire business history.

-Our aim is to help realize a society oriented toward tire recycling so that we can contribute to all the people involved in tire-related businesses in manufacturing, distribution, sales, repairs, etc., by delivering our RFID tags that can be embedded into automobile tires.
+Our aim is to help enable a circular economy for the tire industry, contributing to the efficiency of tire-related businesses throughout the supply chain (in manufacturing, distribution, sales, repairs, etc.) by producing RFID tags that can be embedded into automobile tires.

 Use cases of RFID-embedded tires